torvista/Zen_Cart-Google_reCAPTCHA/README.md

 /includes/classes/observers/google/ReCaptcha/RequestMethod/Socket.php
 /includes/classes/observers/google/ReCaptcha/RequestMethod/SocketPost.php

+Where core files are modified, I include the original for easy comparison/reference, suffixed .157 php.
+You do not need these, but personally I leave them in my site to make it very obvious when a core file has been modified.

+\includes\modules\pages\ask_a_question\header_php.157 php: for reference/comparison only.

+\includes\modules\pages\ask_a_question\header_php.php: makes name and email sticky form fields

+\includes\modules\pages\contact_us\header_php.157 php: for reference/comparison only

+\includes\modules\pages\contact_us\header_php.php: makes name and email sticky form fields

+\includes\modules\pages\product_reviews_write\header_php.157 php: for reference/comparison only.

+\includes\modules\pages\product_reviews_write\header_php.php: makes rating and review text sticky with template changes

+\includes\templates\YOUR_TEMPLATE\etc

+Rename YOUR_TEMPLATE to your template name, compare and merge.

-2. Add the code snippet that generates the Captcha html, to the templates where you want it to display.
+2. The code snippet that generates the Captcha html is in the template files.
 ````
+<?php //plugin Google reCaptcha
-<?php echo recaptcha_get_html(false, 'light', 'normal', 'margin:5px'); // Google reCAPTCHA ?>
+echo recaptcha_get_html(false, 'light', 'normal', 'margin:5px');
+//eof plugin Google reCaptcha ?>
 ````
 This reCaptcha function call has four optional parameters, all four in the above example can be omitted (“margin:5px” is not a default style).
 a)	Wrap in a fieldset? false / true.
 Default is false.